-- Binoculars – Each kit contains ~15 pairs of binoculars and 6-12 bird field guides; there are 4 kits
+- Binoculars – The kit contains 15 pairs of binoculars and 6-12 bird field guides

-- Skulls – Includes 9 mammal skulls, 4 bird skulls, and 3 retile skulls; all local animals
+- Skulls – Includes 9 mammal skulls, 4 bird skulls, and 3 reptile skulls; all local animals

 - Bird Nests – The kit includes nests of hummingbirds, orioles, woodpeckers, goldfinch, grackles, and pewee

 - Bats – this kit serves as a resource for teachers and includes background information, a curriculum guide and ideas for many bat study activities

 - Cornell Lab BirdSleuth – a complete system for teaching youth about birds and birding; background at Cornell Lab